GSA/ficam-playbooks/_playbooks/playbook-pam.md

 {% include alert-info.html heading="System Grouping" content="Identifying system groups by common attributes help define the requirements for the privileged access level required for each individual with system management responsibilities during the Risk Assessments.
 An agency can use this method to prioritize protect privilege user access and calculate the number of privileged users for a privileged access tool." %}

+Don't be surprised that there are a lot more privileged accounts than expected.
+The intent of privileged account discovery is to identify accounts that lack accountability.
+This includes group, orphaned, rogue, and default accounts which may go unnoticed or unmanaged.
+Discovery should include all environments including Windows, Unix/Linux, Database, Applications and cloud environments that encompass infrastructure, platform, and software as a service platforms and applications.

 Based on these determinations, an agency should provision and de-provision elevated access as necessary in support of a user’s job function and role (otherwise known as just-in-time provisioning).
 An agency can then categorize these privileged users into groups based on their job functions and types of privileges (i.e., logical, physical).
 Using these groups, an agency can allocate resources (such as a PAM tool) to manage privileged users at a level commensurate with the associated risks.

 **Graphic of where accounts are to the five goals of a program**